elunna/nerfhack-changelog/README.md

 * Healing spell effectiveness is determined by skill (Evil)
 * Spellbook of identify was raised to level 5 (SLASHEM)
 * Cure sickness is now directional (Evil).
+* Only primary spellcasters can receive divine spellbook gifts.
+* You cannot learn spells that you are restricted in.
+* Spellbooks can generate pre-read.
+* Casting the spell of clairvoyance at skilled lets it persist for a while.

 ### Spellbook of charm monster
 * This spell is now a directional level 3 spell and only works on the first monster hit.